 The focus of this project will be mainly on, but not limited to, the detection and correction of ocular artefacts.
 Furthermore, the test-case scenarios will be based on resting-state EEG recordings, with both eyes closed and eyes opened conditions.
 A challenge for determining the efficiency and performance of artefact correction techniques is that in ‘real’ acquired data, the uncorrupted desired signal is unknown.
-Therefore, we propose to start with a simulated dataset before continuing to ‘real’ datasets.
+Therefore, we propose to start with a simulated dataset and then continue to ‘real’ datasets as follows: the simulated dataset will be divided into 70% for training and 30 % for validation.
+The training dataset will be used to train and optimize the model, while the validation dataset will be used to evaluate it.
+Finally, the optimal model will also be evaluated on a ‘real’ acquired dataset.

 Work packages